13 Best Small Towns in Ontario

-Located on the border of the United States, across from International Falls, MN in the far northeast of the province, Fort Frances bills itself as the place for "Boundless Adventures."
+Located on the border of the United States, across from International Falls, MN in the far northwest of the province, Fort Frances bills itself as the place for "Boundless Adventures."
 This moniker is a good one - the town is beautifully positioned on Rainy Lake, allowing for easy access to world-class fishing, boating, and snowmobiling in the winter.

 The town's main thoroughfare, Scott Street, has undergone a big overhaul, with new sidewalks and a brand-new central park.
 It's here throughout the summer that you'll find markets and live music.

 Just south of the downtown area, you'll find the wonderful La Verendrye Parkway.
 This urban walking trail runs along the shores of Rainy River for 3.6 kilometers, eventually joining up to a trail leading to Pither's Point park.
 Along the way, be sure to stop at the Sorting Gap Marina for an ice cream, check out the 33-meter (100-foot) viewing tower nearby, and take a tour of the 60-foot long Hallett Tugboat.

 Located in the wilds of far northern Ontario, just back from Lake Superior is the town of Wawa.
 You may have heard about it, owing to its giant Canada Goose statue on the hill just off the Trans Canada Highway.

 This unassuming town has had a bit of a renaissance as of late, with infrastructure improvements along main street making for a more pleasant urban experience.
 However, one of the main attractions in town, Wawa Lake, is one that many people miss.
 This large lake has massive tree-covered hills on both sides, and the shoreline in Wawa is a beautiful golden-sand beach.
 It's a pleasant place to stretch your legs after a long day in the car, or if you are staying in town, set up a beach towel and go swimming in the crystal-clear water.

 Wawa is an attractive option for rugged outdoor enthusiats looking to fish, snowmobile, or go ATVing.
 It's also less than 20 minutes from Lake Superior Provincial Park, where you'll find beautiful beaches and great opportunities for kayaking, camping, and hiking.